e-c-k-e-r/vall-e/README.md

 3. Run `python3 -m vall_e.emb.process`.
 This will phonemize the transcriptions and quantize the audio.
   + If you're using a Descript-Audio-Codec based model, ensure to set the sample rate and audio backend accordingly.

+4. Run `python3 -m vall_e.emb.similar`.
+This will calculate the top-k most similar utterances for each utterance for use with sampling.
+  + Doing this will help the model follow the input prompt stronger, at the possible "cost" of the model not learning how to "infer" the target speaker AND prosidy.

-4. Copy `./data/config.yaml` to `./training/config.yaml`.
+5. Copy `./data/config.yaml` to `./training/config.yaml`.
 Customize the training configuration and populate your `dataset.training` list with the values stored under `./training/dataset/list.json`.
   + Refer to `./vall_e/config.py` for additional configuration details.

 ### Dataset Formats